Ashkenazi Jews: Population estimate

-Early Middle Ages
+Early and High Middle Ages

+Historical records show evidence of Jewish communities north of the Alps and Pyrenees as early as the 8th and 9th centuries.
 Charlemagne's expansion of the Frankish empire around 800, including northern Italy and Rome, brought on a brief period of stability and unity in Francia.
 This created opportunities for Jewish merchants to settle again north of the Alps.
 Charlemagne granted the Jews freedoms similar to those once enjoyed under the Roman Empire.
 In addition, Jews from southern Italy, fleeing religious persecution, began to move into Central Europe.
-Returning to Frankish lands, many Jewish merchants took up occupations in finance and commerce, including money lending, or usury.
-(Church legislation banned Christians from lending money in exchange for interest.)
-From Charlemagne's time to the present, Jewish life in northern Europe is well documented.
-By the 11th century, when Rashi of Troyes wrote his commentaries, Jews in what came to be known as "Ashkenaz" were known for their halakhic learning, and Talmudic studies.
-They were criticized by Sephardim and other Jewish scholars in Islamic lands for their lack of expertise in Jewish jurisprudence and general ignorance of Hebrew linguistics and literature.
-Yiddish emerged as a result of Judeo-Latin language contact with various High German vernaculars in the medieval period.
-It is a Germanic language written in Hebrew letters, and heavily influenced by Hebrew and Aramaic, with some elements of Romance and later Slavic languages.
+Returning to Frankish lands, many Jewish merchants took up occupations in finance and commerce, including moneylending (then commonly referred to as usury, as medieval Church law prohibited Christians from charging interest on loans).
+Additional Jewish merchants arrived under Louis the Pious, with Jewish communities emerging in southern France, and from there north along the Rhone River.